zerothi/sisl/README.md

     sisl.add_sile(<file ending>, <SileObject>)

-for instance the `XYZSile` is hooked using:
+for instance the `xyzSile` is hooked using:

-    sisl.add_sile('xyz', XYZSile, case=False)
+    sisl.add_sile('xyz', xyzSile, case=False)

-which means that `sisl.get_sile` understands files `*.xyz` and `*.XYZ` files as an `XYZSile` object.
+which means that `sisl.get_sile` understands files `*.xyz` and `*.XYZ` files as an `xyzSile` object.
 You can put whatever file-endings here and classes to retain API compatibility.
 See the `sisl.io` package for more information.
 Note that a call to `add_sile` with an already existing file ending results in overwriting the initial meaning of that file object.

-__NOTE__: if you know the file is in _xyz_ file format but the ending is erroneous, you can force the `XYZSile` by instantiating using that class
+__NOTE__: if you know the file is in _xyz_ file format but the ending is erroneous, you can force the `xyzSile` by instantiating using that class

-    sisl.io.XYZSile(<filename>)
+    sisl.io.xyzSile(<filename>)

 which disregards the ending check.